 To purchase, please email Rebecca Bingham at firstname.lastname@example.org.
 I accept payment by Pay Pal and will send an invoice.
 Other payment types by individual arrangement.

 A Special Custom Binding

-I was asked to design a special, “extra-deluxe” binding for this book and jumped at the opportunity to take the design a little further.
+I was asked to design a special, “extra-deluxe” binding for The Lady or the Tiger? and jumped at the opportunity to take the design a little further.
 It was important to me that the new binding relate to the other ones, which incorporate the same basic elements, just treated differently.
-That meant using the doors for the endpapers and doublures and incorporating images of the lady and the tiger on the book covers.
-I chose to maintain the same color palette and materials.
+That meant using the door motif for the endpapers and doublures and incorporating images of the lady and the tiger on the book covers.
+For consistency, I chose to maintain the same color palette and materials.

 This version has a more dimensional cover, in the style of medieval tomes.
 The cover is primarily blind stamped but also has some gold ornamentation.
 Inset on the covers, under watch glass, are heads of the lady (front cover) and the tiger (back cover).
 The hope was to evoke the hand-painted miniatures that were sometimes inset in older books.
+Leather doublures, blind-stamped with the door motif, open to reveal the lady or the tiger.
+The free ends are the door image printed letterpress on Wookey Hole paper I shlepped back from England in 1983.
 The silver and gold-stamped images of the lady and tiger that were featured on the covers of the deluxe edition were used on the slipcase of this version.
 The slipcase uses the same black leather and goldenrod book cloth as the deluxe edition but the proportions are reversed, with the leather being primary and the cloth secondary.